-I’m supporting public interest attorney Sergio Alcubilla in his campaign to unseat Representative Ed Case in the CD1 because Sergio shares my core values, and Ed does not.
+I’m supporting Sergio Alcubilla in his campaign to unseat Congressman Ed Case in the CD1 because Sergio shares my core values, and Ed does not.

 Sergio is not beholden to big business, the military, nor to any private special interest groups or friends in high places.

 From day #1 Sergio has called for the shutting down of Red Hill.

 Ed Case who represents CD1 where Red Hill is located has known about the leaks and the risk for years but has done nothing of any substance.
 He finally stepped up with statements of concern, but only after the entire issue blew up in the media, and only after Congressman Kahele from CD2 went public with his outrage.